Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - `Crit.AllowWarheads` can be used to list only Warheads that can benefit from this critical hit chance multiplier and `Crit.DisallowWarheads` weapons that are not allowed to, respectively.
   - `RevengeWeapon` can be used to temporarily grant the specified weapon as a [revenge weapon](#revenge-weapon) for the attached object.
     - `RevengeWeapon.AffectsHouses` customizes which houses can trigger the revenge weapon.
+    - `RevengeWeapon.CanFire.ShieldBreak` can be used to determine whether this revenge weapon should be fired upon a [shield](#shields) is broken if the ShieldType has `RevengeWeapon.AllFire` set to true.
   - `ReflectDamage` can be set to true to have any positive damage dealt to the object the effect is attached to be reflected back to the attacker. `ReflectDamage.Warhead` determines which Warhead is used to deal the damage, defaults to `[CombatDamage]`->`C4Warhead`.
 If `ReflectDamage.Warhead` is set to true, the Warhead is fully detonated instead of used to simply deal damage. `ReflectDamage.Multiplier` is a multiplier to the damage received and then reflected back.
 Already reflected damage cannot be further reflected back.
     - Warheads can prevent reflect damage from occuring by setting `SuppressReflectDamage` to true. `SuppressReflectDamage.Types` can control which AttachEffectTypes' reflect damage is suppressed, if none are listed then all of them are suppressed.
   - `DisableWeapons` can be used to disable ability to fire any and all weapons.